 Gear, Guns, and layout

 I keep talking about the Gravity gun – just what is it?
 Check out my video above for an example.
 It’s one of the first things I always buy when I jump back into The Persistence.
 It’s basically the Gravity Gun from Half-Life – you can grab enemies and bash them into things in order to diminish their health, or you can opt to throw them against the walls and kill them that way instead.
 Another weapon I always buy is a ‘Love gun’?!
 You simply attack an enemy with this weapon and they will follow you around the floor you are on and will attack any enemies you encounter for you automatically.
 I love getting the big guy on my side so that he can either take out the others or at least take the brunt of the attacks for me.
-Other such useful items you can unlock and purchase are a capsule which slows down time (apart from you) for about eight seconds so that you can run in and take out the enemies and an invisibility device.
+Other such useful items you can unlock and purchase are a capsule that slows down time (apart from you) for about eight seconds so that you can run in and take out the enemies and an invisibility device.
 These all require tokens to unlock initially and then an increasing amount of resources to upgrade and purchase.

 This is where the Roguelike really begins to become apparent.
 Everything in this game requires a payment of some kind, a payment you get by killing mutants and salvaging the ship.
 And so the grind begins, live long enough to collect a decent amount until you die, purchase/upgrade/equip, then go back to find more resources until you die and… rinse and repeat.
 It’s a very familiar concept and one we have seen recently with games like Mothergunship and Touhou Wanderer Reloaded.
 It’s presented in The Persistence in such a way that it remains fresh and consistent in the blueprints you obtain along the way and the new unlocks which become available to you.
 I jumped into the game yesterday and before I knew it, I had been on the ship for over three hours!
 I hadn’t got very far but I’d managed to upgrade a lot of my base stats and armoury.
 It’s all about becoming that little bit better so you can get further in your next playthrough.